 Honors is about academic excellence and personal growth, both of which we hope you will experience as an honors student.
-The opportunity to develop research expertise in an area of interest to you under the mentorship of a professor will be useful for those thinking of pursuing graduate studies.
+The opportunity to develop research expertise in an area of interest to you under the mentorship of a professor will be useful for those thinking of pursuing graduate studies or other professional pathways.

 The Honors program is unique in four important ways: